Berkeley-MDes/tdf-fa24-TommyJing0/Week 5.md

 <img width="708" alt="Screenshot 2024-10-03 at 7 37 04 AM" src="https://github.com/user-attachments/assets/8d75c060-1986-41ca-95aa-2aba90d9ecc6">
 <img width="599" alt="Screenshot 2024-10-03 at 7 34 23 AM" src="https://github.com/user-attachments/assets/ee7d686d-e402-4e4e-a813-487703a43ed5">

+## Speculations
+While working with the OLED display, I speculated how future advancements in hardware and development tools could simplify the process of integrating components.
+Displays could be designed with built-in diagnostics, providing real-time feedback on issues like connection errors, power inconsistencies, or initialization failures.
+Development environments might also evolve to offer more intuitive debugging features, such as automatic detection of hardware faults or guided troubleshooting steps.
+These improvements would make setting up and optimizing hardware much more efficient, reducing reliance on trial and error and allowing developers to focus more on creating innovative applications.